pbouzakis/spak/doc/app-config.md

 ## AppConfig
-`yep-app` comes with a simple object that provides configuration settings to the rest of the application.
+`spak` comes with a simple object that provides configuration settings to the rest of the application.

 ```
 You can pass as many options as you want.
 They are all `merged` (using underscore's extend).